A dichotomy theory for the height functions of the BKT transition: Introduction

+Proving the above conjecture for \emph{all} delocalised potentials would constitute a major breakthrough and seems out of reach with current methods (GFF convergence was recently proved for the square potential at high temperature~\cite{BauerschmidtParkRodriguez_2024_DiscreteGaussianModel,BauerschmidtParkRodriguez_2024_DiscreteGaussianModela}).
+However, we prove some interesting results which are consistent with it.
+Moreover, we prove an interesting \emph{conditional} result: if the above conjecture is true, then the effective temperature $\betaeff(V)$ is bounded away uniformly from zero.
+This result is called the \emph{effective temperature gap}.

-To state the following result in its simplest form, let $H_n$ denote the average of $h$ on $\Lambda_n\setminus\Lambda_{n-1}$; this variable may be seen as the discrete equivalent of the circle average which appears in the analysis of the Gaussian free field, and we also have $H_1=h_{(0,0)}$.
-The letter $\Gamma$ denotes the normalised Gaussian free field.
+To state the result in its simplest form, let $H_n$ denote the average of $h$ on $\Lambda_n^\dscrt\setminus\Lambda_{n-1}^\dscrt$; we interpret this random variable as the discrete equivalent of the circle average in the analysis of the Gaussian free field, and we also observe that $H_1=h_{(0,0)}$.

 \begin{bigtheorem}[Effective temperature gap] There exists a universal constant $\ceff>0$ with the following property.
 If $V\in\PhiDeloc$ is any delocalised potential, then